Grapycal/grapycal-docs/content/docs/documentation/how_to.md

 draft: false
 toc: true
 ---
+## Setup

+1. Install Hugo-extended v0.124 or later
+2. Clone the repository
+3. Run `git submodule update --init --recursive` to clone the theme submodule

 ## Directory Structure
 Every section is a directory with an `_index.md` file that defines the section's title.